 Pros: Powerful propulsion.

-The Cressi Ara EBS features a special strap, improved blade and wide foot pocket, which is great to use with drysuit boots.
+The Cressi Reaction EBS features a special strap, improved blade and wide foot pocket, which is great to use with drysuit boots.

 Cressi has created one of the best scuba diving fins, ideal for intermediate and advanced divers.